Sourdface/example-retro-3d/README.md

 ## How to Play

-This demo requires no build tools or local software other than a common, modern web browsers.
+This demo requires no build tools or local software other than a common, modern web browser.
 Chrome-based browsers are preferred, but other browsers should also work.

 To run the demo, download all files and open `index.html` in a web browser.
 For best results, play in the browser's full-screen mode on a 16:9 screen.